sflagp/QBXML-Object-Models/Updates.md

+4/9/2022
+Updated the XML documentation for all the Rq objects.
+It's a minor change.
+Assembly file version 1.1.11.

 4/8/2022
 Updated XML documentation for all properties and classes.
 Have not tested accuracy because there are probably over 1,000 properties and classes to check.
 But I spot checked my existing code base and the intellisense came through.
 As of today, have not updated NuGet yet.
+Assembly file version 1.1.10.

 4/7/2022
 Still going down the rabbit hole.
 I have updated all the Rq classes and Qb_View classes.
 The only thing remaining are the returned Dtos.